uurkrtl/recap-project-shop-service/readme.md

 -   Add a price to the product and a total price for an order.
 -   Allow the user to specify and modify the quantity of products in an order.

+## Bonus: Tests

+-   Write meaningful tests for the classes  `ProductRepo`,  `OrderListRepo`, and  `ShopService`.
+-   Use assertj matchers in your tests.